-Students in diploma programs will be expected to complete assigned homework and other out-of-class assignments in order to successfully meet course objectives as set forth in the course/program syllabi.
+Students in all programs will be expected to complete assigned homework and other out-of-class assignments in order to successfully meet course objectives as set forth in the course/program syllabi.
+Homework and out-of-class assignments will be evaluated by faculty.

-TRANSFER OF CREDIT INTO EVEREST
+TRANSFER OF CREDIT INTO ALTIERUS

-Everest has constructed its transfer credit policy to recognize both traditional college credit and non-traditional learning.
-In general, Everest considers the following criteria when determining if transfer credit should be awarded:
+Altierus has constructed its transfer credit policy to recognize both traditional college credit and non-traditional learning.
+In general, Altierus considers the following criteria when determining if transfer credit should be awarded: